Terradue/doc-developer-sandbox/source/faq/index.rst

 How to initialize a DCS Application?
 ------------------------------------

-To generate the DCS Application archetype, you have just to:

-Logon on a Sandbox, and type:
+To generate a DCS Application archetype, you have just to log on your Cloud  Sandbox, and type:

 .. code-block:: console

   cd
   mvn archetype:generate

-Select the entry relative to the application archetype you want to use (the current available archetypes are python, bash).
+Select the entry relative to the application archetype you want to use.
+Currently, archetypes are available for: python, bash.

 Set the artifact.id, group.id, version and package.id values for your project.
 After that you will see a folder with the name of the artifact.id.